Praise for Global Citizenship

 The right to grow and thrive in a safe environment.

-Global citizens work for and defend these rights not just for themselves, but for everyone on the planet.
+Global citizens work for and defend these rights, not just for themselves, but for everyone on the planet.
 What can kids do to protect and promote rights equality, within and beyond their own communities?
 In Global Citizenship: Engage in the Politics of a Changing World, readers ages 12 to 15 discover the resources and information they need to become informed and act to support human rights issues of global concern.
+Plus, kids read mini biographies about real people performing meaningful work on human rights issues today.

 Global Citizenship includes investigative activities and research projects that encourage critical and creative thinking skills, along with graphic novel–style illustrations, amazing photography from around the world, and links to online resources.